What Is a Writing Coach?

 Tom Wallace, editor, ghostwriter: Contrary to what many new writers believe, the craft of writing is less an inborn talent than a collection of skills to be learned.
 Great coaches help writers apply the skills needed to make their stories work.
 Hiring a coach can transform a writer’s creative journey and pay off for years to come.

 Ryan G. Van Cleave, author, Head of Creative Writing, Ringling College of Art and Design: The best writing coaches aren’t just editors—they’re guides to the wider world of reading, writing, and publishing.
-A great writing coach will offer insider-industry advice to create a pathway to the future you want in the world of writing.
+A great writing coach will offer insider-industry advice to create a pathway to the future you want.

 Hanna Kjeldbjerg, creative director at Beaver’s Pond Press: Authors need writing coaches for accountability, organization, and an objective eye.
 But more than that, writers need a partner who understands their vision for their book, who feels like a friend.
 That makes a great writing coach.